jamesksmithiii/AI-Automated-Backlog/readme.md

-Samples of some RAG tools I'm building to automate the development and elaboration of backlogs.
+Samples of some RAG tools I'm building to automate the development and elaboration of backlogs, along with cost and completion forecasting.